gkamenov/CSV-to-JSON/README.md

 # CSV-to-JSON
 Simple javascript function to convert CSV into JSON.
 It will respect double quotes and new line characters within quoted fields.
-Empty rows are ommited.
-All fields in resulting JSON are strings.
+Empty rows are omitted.
+All fields in resulting JSON are of type string.
 First parameter is string containgin CSV text, second parameter is symbol for separator, by default ";".
 There is no separator autodetection or guessing type of data implemented.